 - In the first two years of study, all three subjects (Mathematics, Physics and Chemistry) are taught - In the third year, the subject of specialization will determine the final degree awarded: B.Sc.
 (Hons.) in Mathematics or B.Sc.
+(Hons.) in Physics or B.Sc.
 (Hons.) in Chemistry